Zoom Security – updated for 2022

-The phrase “Zoom fatigue” became prevalent this year.
+The phrase “Zoom fatigue” became prevalent during 2019 when the COVID-19 pandemic hit and workforces all over the globe started working remotely.
 Other phrases and words like “we’ll zoom”, “I’ll zoom you” and “Zoombombing” became known to us and will probably stay with us.
-We may not be talking about Zoom when use these words and phrases too.
-We may be talking about Microsoft Teams, Skype, Google Meet, GoToMeeting, Cisco Webex or many others.
+However, we may also be referring to Microsoft Teams, Skype, Google Meet, GoToMeeting, Cisco Webex or many other video meeting platforms.

-Zoom gained market share and crossed over to personal use as well as professional uses but most significantly this year Zoom did what Google managed to do when they started out, have their own company name become synonymous with an activity.
+Zoom gained market share and crossed over to personal use as well as professional uses but most significantly in 2019, Zoom did what Google managed to do when they started out, have their own company name become synonymous with an activity.

 We know to “Google” something came to mean to use a computer connected to the internet to search for something using a keyboard to type a word or phrase into an internet directory via a web browser to find an answer or suggestion.
 To “Zoom” has arguably come to mean to have a video conferencing call over a Video Conferencing Application (VCA) with someone or multiple others.